deepset-ai/haystack/test/benchmarks/README.md

-To run all benchmarks (e.g. for a new haystack release):
+To start all benchmarks (e.g. for a new Haystack release), run:

 ````
 python run.py --reader --retriever_index --retriever_query --update_json --save_markdown